Tzion0/Rooting-Samsung-A50/README.md

-# A Comprehensive Guide to Rooting Samsung A50
+# A Comprehensive Guide to Rooting Samsung Devices

-This guide provides a detailed, step-by-step process for rooting modern Samsung A50 (A505F) using Magisk and Odin.
+This guide provides a detailed, step-by-step process for rooting modern Samsung devices using Magisk and Odin.
 It is intended for users who have some experience with flashing custom firmware.

+**Note: This guide is a fork of the original source and has been edited specifically for the Samsung A50 (A505F), as it has been successfully tested on this model.
+You may try this guide on other Samsung models and let me know if it works for you!**

 **This is a high-risk procedure.** Please read the entire guide carefully before starting.